singaround/songbook/songs/paddy-west-paddy-west.md

 tags:
   - song
   - comedy
-  - Liverpool
+  - Northwest_England
   -
 date: 2019-11-11T19:55:10.576Z
 description: >-
-  The most notorious was Paddy West, a Liverpool Irishman, was a notorious boarding house master who trained up new sailors by having them step across an old rope and walk around a cow's horn so that he could claim that they had “crossed the line and rounded the horn.”
+  Paddy West, a Liverpool Irishman, was a notorious 19th Century boarding house master who trained up new sailors by having them step across an old rope and walk around a cow's horn so that he could claim that they had “crossed the line and rounded the horn.”
 Paddy's “able seamen” were soon